PedroClair/prePosCovid/README.md

 ---------------------Student Performance---------------------
 ```

-The question six and class 2019-2 were used to genearate a boxplot with student performance performance.
+The question six and class 2019-2 were used to genearate a boxplot with student performance.

 The statement of question 6 was ...

-The funtionalite number 1 is from the tuple bellow with an array of 36 student's grade.
+Functionality number 1 is from the tuple below with an array of 36 student's grades.
 ```
 (
   Question = 6,